Rick-Lang/rickroll-lang/README.md

 # Be Aware⚠
-- This repo is not completed yet, this language only supports "print" and "if statement"
+- This repo is not completed yet, this language only supports "defining variables", "print" and "if statement"
+- We are currently working on or achieving "loop"
 - We are using GitHub as a source code manager (I don't usually use git 🤣😂)

 # Contributors